Which country is cheaper, Belgium or Austria?

 In January, Vienna usually receives less rain than Brussels.
 Vienna gets 38 mm (1.5 in) of rain, while Brussels receives 67 mm (2.6 in) of rain each month for the winter.

-In April, Vienna is generally a little warmer than Brussels.
-Temperatures in Vienna average around 13°C (55°F), and Brussels stays around 10°C (49°F).
+Vienna is a little warmer than Brussels in the spring.
+The daily temperature in Vienna averages around 13°C (55°F) in April, and Brussels fluctuates around 10°C (49°F).

-It's quite sunny in Vienna.
+People are often attracted to the plentiful sunshine in Vienna this time of the year.
 In the spring, Vienna often gets more sunshine than Brussels.
 Vienna gets 202 hours of sunny skies this time of year, while Brussels receives 147 hours of full sun.

 Vienna usually gets less rain in April than Brussels.
 Vienna gets 51 mm (2 in) of rain, while Brussels receives 57 mm (2.2 in) of rain this time of the year.